CapsAdmin/NattLua/README.md

 The logical progression here is to define N as `-inf .. inf | nan` but that has semantically the same meaning as `number`

 # Strings
-can be defined as lua string patterns to constrain them:
+Strings can be defined as lua string patterns to constrain them:

 ```lua
 local type mystring = $"FOO_.-"